Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Sydney Harbour at Sunset, Australia

 MAP.
-The Sydney Harbour Bridge is one of the most famous bridges in the world and an iconic Sydney landmark.
-Taking almost 10 years to construct, the bridge opened in 1932.
+This is one of the most famous bridges in the world and an iconic landmark.
+Taking almost 10 years to construct, it opened in 1932.

 View of Harbour Bridge from the Pylon, Sydney, Australia

 MAP.
-Using the pedestrian walkway on the east side of the bridge, walk to the Pylon.
-The first pylon is open to visitors (for a fee) and guests are invited to climb 200 stairs for 360-degree views of Sydney Harbour.
+Using the pedestrian walkway on the east side of the bridge, walk to the first pylon.
+It is open to visitors (for a fee) and you are invited to climb 200 stairs for astounding views!

-If you want to bypass the climb (and the fee), just walk along the Sydney bridge’s pedestrian path for free.
-There is a safety fence that, while partially hindering the view, makes it safe to cross.
+If you want to bypass the climb, just walk along the bridge for free.
+There is a fence that, while partially hindering the view, makes it safe to cross.

 BONUS: BridgeClimb Sydney